 Then smile like a friggin' Miss USA contestant.
 Whatever you do, do not smirk, frown, or give them the evil eye.

 As much as they should keep their mouths shut, it's better to keep the peace at the turkey table, lest someone should throw a drumstick at you.
-Besides, that could ruin your outfit, and as a mom, how often do you get cleaned up and presentable without finding copious amounts of snot, glitter (it's like a drag queen secretly lives in my house), or stickers all over you?
+Besides, that could ruin your outfit, and as a parent, how often do you get cleaned up and presentable without finding copious amounts of snot, glitter, or stickers all over you?

-You may have married their child, but that doesn't mean they would have chosen you had they had a chance to go to the "wife store" to browse.
-As sad as it is when in-laws can't find the silver lining in their daughter-in-law, it happens.
+You may have married their child, but that doesn't mean they would have chosen you had they had a chance to go to the "spouse store" to browse.
+As sad as it is when in-laws can't find the silver lining in their daughter- or son-in-law, it happens.

-If you get snide or subdued, but clearly unkind, remarks about your clothes, cooking, parenting, housekeeping, job, or the way you breathe, you should promptly pull up your skirt, turn around, pull down your undies, and moon those in-laws!
+If you get snide or subdued, but clearly unkind, remarks about your clothes, cooking, parenting, housekeeping, job, or the way you breathe, you should promptly moon those in-laws!
 That'll show 'em!

 OK, so I was just playing out an imaginary scene in my mind.

-The "Blowouts," and I'm Not Talking About Your Hair
+What to Do When It Comes to "Blowouts," and I'm Not Talking About Diapers

 If indeed you find yourself head to head with one or both of your in-laws each holiday or event or wonder to yourself, "Is this eggnog or cyanide?", here are your choices: